Similarity structures and de Rham decomposition: Introduction

-\begin{proof}[\textbf{Theorem~\ref{thmConformalStructure} implies Belgun and Moroianu's theorem.}] In the setting of Theorem~\ref{thmConformalStructure}, Belgun and Moroianu proved that, under an additional assumption on the lifetime of geodesics, only the first two cases are possible (\cite{MR3491885}, Theorem 1.4).
+\begin{proof}[\textbf{Theorem~\ref{thmConformalStructure} generalizes a result obtained by Belgun and Moroianu.}] In the setting of Theorem~\ref{thmConformalStructure}, Belgun and Moroianu proved that, under an additional assumption on the lifetime of geodesics, only the first two cases are possible (\cite{MR3491885}, Theorem 1.4).
 We are now going to check that in the third case, this additional assumption cannot be satisfied.
 Hence, we will see that the proof of Theorem~\ref{thmConformalStructure} contains a new proof of their theorem.

-Consider a manifold $M$ with a similarity structure, which satisfies the assumptions of Theorem~\ref{thmConformalStructure}, and its universal cover $(\tilde M, g)$.
+Consider a manifold $M$ endowed with a similarity structure, which satisfies the assumptions of Theorem~\ref{thmConformalStructure}, and its universal cover $(\tilde M, g)$.
 If $X$ is a vector in the unit tangent bundle $S\tilde M$, denote by $\mathcal L(X)$ the \emph{lifetime} of the half-geodesic tangent to $X$, that is, the supremum of the times for which this half-geodesic is defined.
 Then, let:

 where $S_x\tilde M$ is the set of unit length vectors tangent to $\tilde M$ at $x$.

 Belgun and Moroianu proved that, if $\mu$ is locally bounded on $\tilde M$, then either Case~1 or Case~2 of Theorem~\ref{thmConformalStructure} applies.